-Free resources like Google Trends are a great way to suss out what people are searching for (and thus what they want to read about) on your topic.
+Free resources like Google Trends are a great way to find out what people are searching for (and thus what they want to read about) regards your topic.
 Just search a few keywords related to your blog content.
 Keep clicking around and you’re bound to find something that gets your creative juices flowing.

 When I was starting out with my blog I went out on a limb and emailed my favorite travel blogger, Suzy Guese, with a list of questions about how she built her blogging empire.
 Not only did Suzy reply with a stupendously helpful email, but she also offered to feature one of my posts in one of her popular weekly segments!
 The increased traffic I received as a result of that featured post surpassed my expectations ten-fold… and remained my highest traffic day for months.

-For more general blogging help, sites like Problogger are a great source of advice on everything from choosing a domain name, to how to monetize your blog and all the nerdy back end web stuff you’re going to have to learn about… like widgets and badges and SEO.
+For more general blogging help, sites like Problogger are a great source of advice on everything from choosing a domain name, to how to monetize your blog and all the nerdy back end web stuff you’re going to have to learn about, such as widgets and badges and SEO.